 DIY Camp Sink:

-A camp sink is a great addition to any rec centre or playground.
+A camp sink is a great addition to any rec center or playground.
 To make one, get a 5-gallon bucket and cut off the top.
-Drill 3 holes on the base of the bucket at different levels for drainage, insert PVC pipe through one hole to form a tripod.
-Measure the bowl inside diameter and place the 7 bowls around the PVC pipe, so they are in contact with each other.
+Drill 3 holes on the base of the bucket at different levels for drainage, and insert PVC pipe through one hole to form a tripod.
+Measure the bowl inside diameter and place the 7 bowls around the PVC pipe so they are in contact.
 Pouring water into each bowl, in turn, will drain down to the bucket below.
-Make it functional for use at home, in the bathroom, or kitchen.
+Make it functional at home, in the bathroom, or in the kitchen.

-This DIY camp sink is easy to clean and maintain, plus it can contain two basins.
-The bowls can be used for washing food, dishes, bathing kids, and so much more than just baking popcorn.
-Along with a campsite is a location in the outdoors without the amenities of indoor environments.
+This DIY camp sink is easy to clean and maintain and can contain two basins.
+The bowls can be used for washing food, dishes, bathing kids, and much more than just baking popcorn.
+Along with a campsite is a location outdoors without the amenities of indoor environments.
 Some campsites offer facilities only for camping while others offer long-term facilities for visitors to a particular resort which would not normally be provided in a tent.
 You can make it as simple or as elaborate as you wish.
 That's the nice part about it being temporary and movable.

 See Other Projects

 - DIY TV Stand Plans

 - 41 DIY Outdoor Plant Stand Ideas

 - 102 DIY Coffee Table Plans Anyone Can Build Easily